Trucking Side Guards Could Save Lives

 • Certification standards similar to rear underride guards (already mandated);

-• Possible retrofit requirements for newer fleets within a certain model year range.
+• Retrofit requirements for newer fleets within a certain model year range.

 • Weight and fuel efficiency: Side guards can add several hundred pounds per trailer, reducing payload capacity and increasing fuel burn;